 Christianity is India’s third-largest religion according to the census of 2011, with approximately 27.8 million followers, constituting 2.3 percent of India’s population.
-Christianity is the dominant religion in North-East states of Nagaland, Mizoram, Meghalaya, and Manipur while they make the substantial population in states of Arunachal Pradesh, Kerala, Tamil Nadu, Goa, and Andaman Nicobar Islands.
+Christianity is the dominant religion in North-East states of Nagaland, Mizoram, Meghalaya, and Manipur while they make a substantial population in states of Arunachal Pradesh, Kerala, Tamil Nadu, Goa, and Andaman Nicobar Islands.

 Of the religions that originated outside but found a home in India, Christianity is the oldest.
 If tradition is to be believed, it was brought to Kerala by St Thomas, the Apostle, under the auspices of the Nestorian Church.
 Written records testify to the presence of Christians in India from the sixth century onwards.
 In the middle of the sixteenth century, Jesuit missionaries made Goa their base after it became a part of the Portuguese colonial empire, and spread out to other parts of South India and Sri Lanka, and even ventured north.

 Christians Culture in India

 Today Christians are considered to be one of the most progressive communities in India.
 Urban Christians are to a greater extent influenced by European traditions which are considered an advantage in the business environment of urban India; this is given as an explanation for a large number of Christian professionals in India’s corporate sector.
 The Christian church runs thousands of educational institutions which have contributed to the strengthening of Christian culture in India.

 Belief of Christianity

 1. The sixty-six canonical books of the Bible as originally written were inspired by God, hence free from error.
 They constitute the only infallible guide in faith and practice.